 Jonathan Beller (Professor) is one of the foremost theorists of the visual turn and the attention economy.
 He works on the history of cinema and the way in which the screen-image has altered all aspects of social life.
-These alterations range from the lived experiences of gender, sexuality and race, to the socio-economic reorganization of peoples, governments and the environment.
+These alterations range from the lived experiences of gender, sexuality, and race, to the socio-economic reorganization of peoples, governments and the environment.
 His research and pedagogy is undertaken with a commitment to those struggling for social justice in what he calls “the world-media system.”
-Books and edited volumes include The Cinematic Mode of Production: Attention Economy and the Society of the Spectacle; Acquiring Eyes: Philippine Visuality, Nationalist Struggle and the World-Media System; and Feminist Media Theory (a special issue of The Scholar and Feminist Online).
+Books and edited volumes include The Cinematic Mode of Production: Attention Economy and the Society of the Spectacle; Acquiring Eyes: Philippine Visuality, Nationalist Struggle, and the World-Media System; and Feminist Media Theory (a special issue of The Scholar and Feminist Online).
 His current book projects are entitled The Rain of Images and Computational Capital.
-Beller also serves on the Editorial Collective of the internationally recognized journal Social Text, and is the current director of The Graduate Program in Media Studies.
+Beller also serves on the Editorial Collective of the internationally recognized journal Social Text.
 He teaches Mediologies I and a variety of electives.

 Minh-Ha T. Pham (Associate Professor) is an interdisciplinary scholar whose research examines how relations of race, gender, and capitalism shape and are reshaped by social media practices and platforms.
 Her writings on the subject appear in a wide range of scholarly and mainstream publications including Social Text, American Quarterly, Jacobin, and The Atlantic.
 She is also the author of Asians Wear Clothes on the Internet: Race, Gender, and the Work of Personal Style Blogging (Duke University Press 2015).
 The book provides a close analysis of the online work practices and working conditions of elite Asian fashion bloggers in order to demonstrate how this new digital labor formation both continues and transforms the specific gendered history of Asian fashion work and Asian labor histories more broadly.